 Risk management framework for environmental health from the U.S. Commission on Risk Assessment and Risk Management, “Omenn Commission.”
 The framework comprises six stages: (1) formulating the problem in a broad public health context; (2) analyzing risks; (3) defining options; (4) making risk-reduction decisions; (5) implementing those actions; and (6) evaluating the effectiveness of the taken actions.
 Interactions with stakeholders are critical and thus have been put at the center of the framework.

 Risk assessment is the systematic scientific characterization of potential adverse health effects resulting from human exposures to hazardous agents or situations.
-Risk is defined as the probability of an ...
+Risk is defined as the probability of an adverse outcome based on ...